OSU-BMBL/scDEAL/README.md

 Remember that the dimension of the encoder and predictor should be identical (--encoder_h_dims(bulk_h_dims) "256,128", --predictor_h_dims "128,64", --bottleneck 256) in two steps.
 This step takes the expression profile of bulk RNA-Seq and the drug response annotations as input.
 It loads a drug sensitivity predictor for the drug "I.BET.762."
 The output model is stored in the directory "save/models."
 In this case.
 The file name of the bulk model is "save/bulk_pre/integrate_data_GSE110894_drug_I.BET.762_bottle_512_edim_256,128_pdim_128,64_model_DAE_dropout_0.1_gene_F_lr_0.5_mod_new_sam_upsampling".

 ### Train from scratch
-We can also train bulkmode.py and scmodel.py from scratch with user-defined parameters by setting --checkpoint "False":
-Suggested parameters for our selected datasets are as follows:
+Suggested parameters for our selected datasets are as follows

 |           data |      drug | bottleneck | encoder dimensions | predictor dimensions | encoder model | dropout | learning rate |   sampling |
 |---------------:|----------:|-----------:|-------------------:|---------------------:|--------------:|--------:|--------------:|-----------:|